mkerollos/SearchAssist-Toolkit/Evaluation/RAGAS Evaluation/readme.md

 Main task is to create a script that automatically fetches the search assist response and calculates the answer relevancy, context recall, context precision,faithfulness,answer correctness,context url.
 This utility takes a excel file (Query,GroundTruth) as an input along with search assist appId and auth token for advanced search api.Ragas evaluation framework is used compute the evaluation metrices from response provided by searchassist advanced search API and an excel file is given as output.

+## Overview of Each evaluation metrics

+### Answer relevancy
+- The answer relevancy metric measures the quality of your RAG pipeline's generator by evaluating how relevant the actual_output of your LLM application is compared to the provided input.

+### Faithfulness
+- The faithfulness metric measures the quality of your RAG pipeline's generator by evaluating whether the actual_output factually aligns with the contents of your retrieval_context.

+### Contextual Precision
+- The contextual precision metric measures your RAG pipeline's retriever by evaluating whether nodes in your retrieval_context that are relevant to the given input are ranked higher than irrelevant ones.

+### Contextual Recall
+- The contextual recall metric measures the quality of your RAG pipeline's retriever by evaluating the extent of which the retrieval_context aligns with the expected_output

+### Answer Correctness
+- The assessment of Answer Correctness involves gauging the accuracy of the generated answer when compared to the ground truth.
+This evaluation relies on the ground truth and the answer, with scores ranging from 0 to 1.But computes both semantic as well as factual similarity.

+### Answer semantic similarity
+- The concept of Answer Semantic Similarity pertains to the assessment of the semantic resemblance between the generated answer and the ground truth.
+This evaluation is based on the ground truth and the answer, with values falling within the range of 0 to 1.

 ## Refrence Link

 [RAGAS](https://docs.ragas.io/en/latest/index.html)